hashicorp/consul/website/source/api/acl/acl.html.md

 -> **Note** - [ACL token
 replication](/docs/agent/options.html#acl_enable_token_replication) must be
 enabled in any secondary datacenter before login can be used there.
-Login require the ability to create local tokens which is restricted to the primary datacenter and any secondary datacenters with ACL token replication enabled.
+Login requires the ability to create local tokens which is restricted to the primary datacenter and any secondary datacenters with ACL token replication enabled.

 ### Parameters